btzine/analysis-file-drop-in/we sell dreams.md

 and to clarify, this is not an attack on streetwear, Supreme or Strobeck.  i'm actually a huge fan and think that the creative playground that is *identity* is lovely.  all is of love.  and it always has been, especially while we all contribute to this fascinating culture that we've been building.

-however, it seems that this cultural project is of no interest to you.  so, perhaps you'd be more interested in the amazon sales pictures: the merchandise, minus the identity.

 streetwear isn't a game of *material* — it's a game of *ideal*.